-In this review, we will be taking a look at a managed account company called Blue Trading.
+In this piece, we will be taking a look at a managed account company called Blue Trading.

 Let’s jump in.

-However, in 2016 they opened their books to retail traders and offered their diversified and modern approach with a wide array of trading instruments.
+However, in 2016 they have opened their books to retail traders and claim to offer a diversified and modern approach with a wide array of trading instruments.
 The company is based in Japan at 6-2-30 Roppongi, Roppongi Hills Tower, Minato-ku, Tokyo, 100-0032.
+We could not verify this independently.

 Registration and Accounts

-If you would like to open an account at Blue Trading then you will need to decide on what account type you would like.
+If you would like to open an account with them then you will need to decide on what account type you would like.
 They have two account levels for you to choose from.
 These are the standard account and the VIP account.

 The standard account requires the trader to invest a minimum of 3,000 EUR and the VIP account requires a minimum of 10,000 EUR.
 Each of these accounts come with different benefits and fee structures.
 You can see a more detailed breakdown below.